 If you have more time, check out our ultimate Myanmar Destination Guide!

 Did you enjoy reading Top 4 Places to Visit in Myanmar?

 Pin it and help others find it too!

-*** The Final Word – Yangon, Inle Lake, Mandalay & Bagan are the 4 most popular destinations that should be on every 7 Day Myanmar Itinerary! ***
+*** The Final Word – Yangon, Inle Lake, Mandalay & Bagan are the 4 most popular destinations in Myanmar that you can visit in a fast & furious 7 days! ***

 What’s your favourite place in Myanmar?

 * This post contains affiliate links, which means that we receive a small commission if you click on a link & purchase something that we have recommended – at no extra cost to you.
 This helps us to keep our site running so we can continue to provide free content.
 Thank you for your support!

 Visited in May 2014